 KIRF co-founder Mark Kirwin drove into Haiti this morning with KIRF volunteers Patrick Rea and CJ Paone, in their rented Hyundai van packed to the ceiling with food staples purchased in Santo Domingo.
 All three are disaster relief volunteers from Ventura, California.
-Updates of their progress have been made via photos, text messages and calls from Mark’s iPhone to KIRF co-founder Angela Kirwin (that’s me).
+Updates of their progress have been made via photos, text messages, and calls from Mark’s iPhone to KIRF co-founder Angela Kirwin (that’s me).
 According to the representative at AT&T, international phone service from Haiti using Mark’s iPhone will be free until the end of this month.

-KIRF’s efficient 100% volunteer disaster relief effort illustrates the efficacy local contacts, cultural understanding, informal aid networks and lay knowledge in distributing aid to those who need it the most after a natural disaster.
+KIRF’s efficient 100% volunteer disaster relief effort illustrates the efficacy of local contacts, cultural understanding, informal aid networks, and lay knowledge in distributing aid to those who need it the most after a natural disaster.
 With these critical factors, almost any able person can do Stage II (non-rescue, non-critical medical care) disaster relief.

-Patrick’s fluency in Spanish was invaluable in the Dominican Republic in getting relief supplies sold to them at wholesale prices at a super market in Santo Domingo, their van rental, and information about crossing the border into Haiti.
+Patrick’s fluency in Spanish was invaluable in the Dominican Republic in getting relief supplies sold to them at wholesale prices at a supermarket in Santo Domingo, their van rental, and information about crossing the border into Haiti.
 His cultural knowledge also resulted in secured parking provided by a local order of Salesians of Don Bosco, a Catholic order dedicated to aiding children of the poor though acts of charity.

 Friday, February 5, 2010: